 Waste level sensors

 Most businesses and homes across the world rely on local waste collection services for weekly trash disposal, but routine services aren’t always the most effective solution for all needs.
-To combat this issue, many American companies are installing waste-level sensors into their bins and dumpsters.
+To combat this issue, many American companies are installing waste-level sensors in their bins and dumpsters.

 These sensors can gather and store information on fill levels, enabling businesses to accurately predict when and how often their bins have to be emptied, and thus reduce unnecessary trips to landfills.
 If utilized correctly, waste level sensors could stop public containers from overspilling and contaminating the environment as well.